andrefetch/andrefetch/README.md

 Full-stack web app for discovering local food trucks.
 Built with Flask and SQLAlchemy on a team using Agile methodology, deployed live.

 **[Space Shooter](https://github.com/andrefetch/SpaceShooter)**
-Recreation of a popular mini-game *Asteroids* built with Python and used to practice Object-Oriented concepts such as **Class Design, Inheritance, Polymorphism**
+Recreation of a popular mini-game *Asteroids* built with Python and used to practice Object-Oriented concepts such as Class Design, Inheritance, and Polymorphism

 **[Shelf](https://github.com/andrefetch)**
 A CLI note and bookmark manager with JSON persistence